yortch/openshiftv3-rhoar-workshop/Lab-4-Vert.x-Noun_Service.md

 First step: rename the directory from "insult-service-vertx" to "insult-nouns."

-Second open the pom.xml and change "artifactId," "name," and "description" to "insult-adjectives," "Insult Adjectives," and "Red Hat Summit 2019 Insult Workshop Adjectives Service" respectively:
+Second open the pom.xml and change "artifactId," "name," and "description" to "insult-nouns," "Insult Nouns," and "Red Hat Summit 2019 Insult Workshop Noun Service" respectively:

 ```xml